codingABI/id3esp32obd2/README.md

 ### Android App
 To show the ID3 diagnostics data sent by the device via bluetooth an Android phone with the app [id3esp32obd2 app](id3esp32obd2.apk) is needed.
 This app is a small app made with https://appinventor.mit.edu/ (Source code  [App source code](id3esp32obd2.aia)) and was tested on a Samsung Galaxy S10 5G with Android 12.

+Before you can use the app, you have to pair the phone with the device.

+After launching the app, you have to connect to the previously paired bluetooth device by pressing the icon 🔗 and select "xx:xx:xx:xx:xx:xx id3esp32obd2" in the list "Bluetooth device" (xx:xx... would be the MAC address of your esp32).
+To manually disconnect you could select "Disconnect".

+In the app you can switch between several dashboards with the left ⇦ and right ⇨ buttons.
+When you move to another dashboard it could take 1 second to receive first data for the new dashboard and it could take several seconds to receive all dashboard data.
+When you receive "ERR" the device could not get the requested data from the CAN bus.
+In this case you should check the Serial output of the esp32.